Zeres-Engel/FPTvision/README.md

 After detecting the facial landmarks, the application extracts the corresponding facial regions and transforms them into feature vectors using the Iresnet100 and ArcFace models.
 These feature vectors capture the unique characteristics of each face.

-To perform recognition, the application compares the feature vectors of the detected faces using cosine similarity.
+The application compares the feature vectors of the detected faces using cosine similarity to perform recognition.
 Cosine similarity measures the similarity between two vectors by calculating the cosine of the angle between them.
 By comparing the feature vectors, the application determines the degree of similarity between faces and performs recognition accordingly.

   <img src="images/diagram.png" width="800">